tolgasulubulut/pdsnd_github/README.md

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.

+### Project Developer
+Bikeshare project was developed by Tolga Sulubulut